 Mineral oil is a derivative of petroleum.
 It is used extensively across all industries.
-It is a natural ingredient that is extracted from the earth and graded for different uses.
-Cosmetic grade mineral oil is refined and filtered in a way that makes it usable.
-It has been used in skin care products for over 100 years now because it is light, spreadable, inexpensive, colorless, and odorless.
+It is a natural ingredient that is extracted from the Earth and graded for different uses.
+There are many by-products of petroleum.
+But, cosmetic-grade mineral oil is highly refined and filtered in a way that makes it usable.
+This effective emollient has been used in skin care products for over 100 years now because of its stability and long shelf life.
+Also, it is lightweight, easily spreadable, inexpensive, colorless, and odorless.

-Now that we know that it is okay to use mineral oil-based products in moderation, let’s bust some myths and truths about this ingredient.
+Now that we know that it is okay to use mineral oil-based products in moderation, let’s bust some myths about this ingredient.

 Mineral oil is a by-product of the distillation process that is used to get petroleum products, like gasoline.
-Cosmetic-grade mineral oil goes through a tedious refining process to make it safe for use (2).
+It is different from the petroleum products used in automotive oils.
+Cosmetic-grade mineral oil goes through a tedious refining process to make it safe for use (8).

 In reality, mineral oil does not do much to your skin.
 Yes, it spreads easily and hydrates your skin.
 However, it does not have any antioxidants, vitamins, or amino acids that can treat any skin issues.

 5. Mineral Oil Dries Out Your Skin

 Mineral oil creates a barrier to lock moisture in your skin.
 It moisturizes your skin and keeps it hydrated for a longer period.
 It does not make your skin dry.